All the best Black Friday phone deals

-It's beginning to look a lot like Black Friday in smartphone land.
+Today is Thanksgiving but it's beginning to look a lot like Black Friday in smartphone land.
 Prices are being cut left and right on some of the year's most popular phones from Apple to Samsung to Motorola to Nokia and more.
-You can already find great deals at individual phone makers' websites, and online retailers like Amazon and Best Buy are also slashing prices early.
+You can already find great deals at individual phone-makers' websites, and online retailers such as Amazon and Best Buy are also slashing prices early.
 In a lot of cases, these cell phone deals are a return to the prices we saw on Prime Day.

 If you're looking to snag a new iPhone, check the Apple Store for the latest discounts.
 Apple has now permanently slashed prices on older models, including the iPhone XR and iPhone 11 (don't miss our iPhone 12 Black Friday deals roundup either).
 And Samsung's website has been discounting its Galaxy line all month long, including the Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
 Scroll down for all the best smartphone deals from now until Black Friday and throughout the rest of the holiday shopping season.